Obituary of Robert K. Conrad

 Please join us to celebrate his life on Saturday October 12, 2019 at Saint John Bosco Church.
 Visitation at 8:30 and Mass of Christian Burial at 10:00 am.
 Internment immediately following at Saint John Neumann cemetery.

-In lieu of flowers, donations in Bob’s name can be made to the Philadelphia Zoo or Saint John Bosco Parish.To send flowers to the family of Robert Conrad, please visit Tribute Store
+In lieu of flowers, donations in Bob’s name can be made to the Philadelphia Zoo or Saint John Bosco Parish.To send flowers to the family or plant a tree in memory of Robert Conrad, please visit Tribute Store